 Inspector Abdul Satarkhan of the Karachi District.

-Head Constable Fattekhan Jasserkhan of the Larkana District.
+Head Constable Fattekhan Jafferkhan of the Larkana District.

-36. The difficulties of recruiting are reflected in the state of education amongst the members of the force.
-The total number of educated officers and men stood at 13,864 in 1915.
+36. The difficulties of recruiting are reflected in the state of education Education.
+Education amongst the members of the force.
+The total number of educated officers and men stood at 13,861 in 1915.

 In 1916 the number receded to 13,442 and for the year under report to 13,063.
 The decrease occurred both amongst the petty officers (37) and men (342).
-The percentage of educated officers and men in the force, as it actually stood on the 31st December 1917, was 50.41 as against 55.80 in the previous year, the rise in the percentage being due to the greater depletion of the force by a larger number of vacancies.
+The percentage of educated officers and men in the force, as it actually stood on the 31st December 1917, was 56.41 as against 55.80 in the previous year, the rise in the percentage being due to the greater depletion of the force by a larger number of vacancies.
 The remarks made by me on the subject in the reports for the years 1915 and 1916 apply also to the year under report.
 Schools for the children of policemen which already exist at the headquarters of certain districts are being placed under better supervision, and in some cases are, thanks to the Director of Public Instruction, being transferred to his Department.
 Messrs.
 Ostrehan and I. C. Boyd and other officers have taken much interest in the subject.
 Mr. N. P. Smith, as Assistant Superintendent of Police, Poona, devoted much attention to the training of the sons of policemen for a squad of boy-recruits.

-Resignations. the year under report, but, as remarked last year, the decrease must be considered in conjunction with the total number of vacancies which, as shown in the succeeding paragraph, increased from 1,697 to 2,519.
+37. The number of resignations decreased from 1,573 in 1916 to 1,425 for Resignations. the year under report, but, as remarked last year, the decrease must be considered in conjunction with the total number of vacancics which, as shown in the succeeding paragraph, increased from 1,697 to 2,519.
 In Sind there was an increase both in the number of resignations from 513 to 623, and in the number of vacancies from 208 to 364.
-As regards the Presidency Proper, Mr. I. C. Boyd, District Superintendent of Police, Poona, has summed up the position correctly in the statement that the force now contains fewer men below three years' service owing to fewer enlistmets during 1915 and 1916 and to a larger number of vacancies, whilst the men with longer service have been encouraged by the grant of local allowances, etc. In the Southern Division the position, except in the case of Dharwar, has improved.
+As regards the Presidency Proper, Mr. I. C. Boyd, District Superintendent of Police, Poona, has summed up the position correctly in the statement that the force now contains fewer men below three years' service owing to fewer enlistmets during 1915 and 1916 and to a larger number of vacancies, whilst the men with longer service have been encouraged by the grant of local allowances, etc. In the Southern Division the position, except in the case of Dhárwár, has improved.

-vacancies and Recrutting.
-Increasing in recent years.
-At the end of the year under report the number of vacancies amounted to under report the number of vacancies amounted to under 1915 and 780 in 1914.
-The districts returning the largest number of vacancies were Poona 267, Ahmedabad 220, Nasik 188, Panch Mahals 157, Thana 134, Surat 132, Dharwar 131, West Khandesh 111, Broach 108, Satara 88, Kaira 84, Thar and Parkar 78, and Hyderabad 72.
+38. The number of vacancies in the constabulary has been steadily increasing in recent years.
+At the end of the year under report the number of vacancies amounted to

+2,519 (the Presidency Proper 2,155 and Sind 364) as against 1,697 in 1916, 901 in 1915 and 780 in 1914.
+The districts returning the largest number of vacancies were Poona 267, Ahmedabad 220, Násik 188, Panch Maháls 157, Thána 134, Surat 132, Dhárwár 131, West Khándesh 111, Broach 108, Sátára 88, Kaira 84, Thar and Párkar 78, and Hyderabad 72.

 During the quinquennium ending 31st December 1917 the number of men who left the force was 14,497 (exclusive of the Bombay City and the Political Agencies Police).
-The percentage of the men who retired on pension was 16.43 only.
+The percentage of the men who retired on pension was 16:43 only.
 (The above figures include deaths.)

-The Commissioner, Northern Division, observes:-
+The Commissioner, Northern Division, observes :---